zzApotheosis/zzApotheosis/README.md

 With that being said, this is a list of my favorite songs of all time.
 - Owl City - Fireflies
 - The Midnight - Lost Boy
+- The Midnight - America 2
+- The Midnight - Los Angeles
 - Tracy Chapman - Fast Car

 Additionally, these are my favorite musical artists of all time.